shamaevnn/Covid_MIPT/README.md

 Russia_regions (in Data folder) -- folder that includes parsed data about coronavirus in russian regions.

 covid_stringency_index -- index measuring the stringency of different governments in dealing with pandemic, from 0 (no measures taken) to 100 (most severe restriction imposed).
 Proposed by Oxford Covid-19 Government Response Tracker.
-Here you can find more information about it https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/index_methodology.md.
+You can find more information about it <a href="https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/index_methodology.md"> here. </a>

 population_dict.py -- python dictionary, containing population of different countries.

-all_restrictions -- folder with information about restrictions in different countries with 0 - no restrictions imposed, 1 - some restriction are undertaken (measures aimimg to protect vulnerable groups of citizens, etc.), 3 - complete lockdown.
+all_restrictions -- folder with information about restrictions in different countries: 0 - no restrictions, 1 - some restriction are imposed (measures aimimg at protecting vulnerable groups of citizens, etc.), 3 - complete lockdown.